6 Cool Ways to Immerse Yourself in Russian Right at Home

-Don’t you need to be in-country to achieve full immersion?
+Don’t you need to be in-country to achieve full Russian immersion?

 Not at all!

-So as a devoted Russian language learner, you can imitate this traditional Russian idea by creating a Russian corner in your room.
+As a Russian language learner, you can also train your brain to be prepared to study by creating a Russian corner in your room.

 What might you put there?

-Anything that reminds you of Russian and your desire to learn Russian; anything that might inspire you to one day take that trip to Russia.
+Anything that reminds you of Russian and your desire to learn Russian.
+Anything that might inspire you to take that trip to Russia one day.

 Connecting the written word with the actual item gives you visual reinforcement.